PublicaMundi/labs.geodata.gov.gr/deploy/README.md

  * If `authorized_keys` or `private_keys` are supplied, the corresponding key files must exist under `files/keys`.
 See details in the dedicated README for the `cli` role.

-#### Required variables

-A certain number of variables must also be provided at group/host level.
-Some of them are considered sensitive data and must be placed under `group_vars/group-name/secrets.yml` (not under source control):

- * `tomcat.manager.password` (under `group_vars/search-engine/secrets.yml`).
-    This is a plain string value.
-The provided password will be assigned to a Tomcat user holding the manager role (grants access to the manager gui).
- * `postgres.credentials` (under `group_vars/database/secrets.yml`).
-    This is a list of dictionaries with keys of "username", "password".
-Provided credentials will be assigned to existing PostgreSQL users (for normal logins).
- * `collectd.cgp.authn.credentials` (under `group_vars/monitor/secrets.yml`).
-    This is a list of dictionaries with keys of "username", "password".
-Provided credentials will be used to grant access to the CGP web application (via HTTP Digest Authentication)

 ## Quickstart

 See `deploy.sh`.